Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 How to get a donor for liver transplant in Hyderabad, Telangana?

 Organ recipient can get the liver from a living donor in immediate family members.
-In case there is no living donor, person awaiting a transplant need to register at donor waiting list on AACT, Jeevandan for cadaver donor through an Organ Transplant Centre (OTC) in Hyderabad, Telangana
+In case there is no living donor, person awaiting a transplant need to register at liver transplant donor waiting list on AACT, Jeevandan for cadaver donor through an Organ Transplant Centre (OTC) in Hyderabad, Telangana

 Jeevandan is a comprehensive cadaver organ transplantation scheme initiated by The Government of Telangana, proposed by the Cadaver Transplantation Advisory Committee (CTAC) to give a fillip to organ transplantation.
 Organ recipient registration will be done in two categories.